Jayman2000/Descent3-wiki-pr/Descent-3-Internals.md

 4. [HOG Files](https://github.com/DescentDevelopers/Descent3/wiki/Descent-3-Internals#hog-files)

 ## B.O.A. -- Big Ol' Array
 This system tells the game what rooms are visible from where--essentially a Potentially Visible Set with some extra features.
 It may also store pathing costs needed to get from one room to another. `BOA Not Valid!` comes from this and can lead to rendering errors in a level or demo playback.
+That error is caused by an invalid checksum between the engine and level file--which is in turn due to differences in compilers.

+A band-aid solution is to disable the error message, since invalid BOA just causes the engine to recompute the geometry--pretty quick on modern systems.
+In reality, a more complete solution is to create a checksum implementation that emulates the original.

 ## D.A.L.L.A.S. -- Don't Ask Luke for Levels and Scripts
 A deprecated visual level scripting system.
 Generates cpp code.
 DALLAS could import cpp code inside commented "script blocks" in level scripts for editing.
 For example, [level4.cpp](https://github.com/DescentDevelopers/Descent3/blob/main/scripts/level4.cpp#L411) has [multiple](https://github.com/DescentDevelopers/Descent3/blob/main/scripts/level4.cpp#L2128) script areas used by DALLAS.